EchanHe/PhenoLearn/README.md

 After selecting the directory, PhenoLearn will display all the images in the selected folder in the File panel
 ![open 2](./assets/opened_1.png)

 Click on an image to display it in the Main panel.
 Here, you can inspect the image and zoom in or out using functions in `View menu`, or use Ctrl mouse wheels.
-The coordinates and RGB value of your current mouse location are displayed in bottom right
+The coordinates and RGB value of the current mouse location are displayed in bottom right
 <br />

 #### **Placing points**

 Activate the Point button in the Toolbar.
 ![p1](./assets/point_1.png)

-\
 Left-click on the image in the Main panel to place a point.
 A pop-up dialog will appear, allowing you to name the point.
 You can either enter a new name or select an used name from the dropdown menu.

 You can view, edit, and delete existing points in the Annotation panel.
 ![pt1](./assets/place_point_1.png)
 <br />

 #### **Placing segmentations**